openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

   }
 });

-This is an example signed request payload:
+This is an example of the payload of a signed OpenID4VP request used with the W3C Digital Credentials API:

 <{{examples/digital_credentials_api/signed_request_payload.json}}